containers/podman/docs/tutorials/vs_code.md

 Use VS Code to open your project folder on your desktop.

 VS Code should ask you if you want to start up a development container for this project.

+> Folder contains a Dev Container configuration file.
+Reopen folder to develop in a container (learn more).

 Click YES and wait for the container to build.

 Use COMMAND-~ to open the terminal (which is inside the container) and run this command to serve your blog using Jekyll: